 More often than not, a client charged with Resisting With Violence has suffered a beating at the hands of the police.
 While it is never smart to fight with, or even threaten to get physical with police officers, there is no justification for police brutality.
 An agitated client smacking a cop on the shoulder does not deserve to be tasered and beaten to the point of having to go to the hospital.
 I once had a DUI client who allegedly offered to fight the arresting officer.
 Now according to the officer's own report, my thin, fifty-year-old client was so drunk he could barely stand up.
 According to the report, he was hanging onto the car door for balance, swaying this way and that.
 It seemed like a stiff breeze would have knocked him over.
 Yet, this cop was apparently so threatened by my client, he beat him to the ground and broke his nose against the asphalt.

 While receiving a beating at the hands of police officers is a terrifying concept, it may help your defense tremendously.
-Talk to a South Florida criminal defense attorney about any abuse you may have suffered at the hands of law enforcement.
+Talk to a Miami-Dade County criminal defense attorney about any abuse you may have suffered at the hands of law enforcement.
 Sometimes, a Resisting With Violence charge is a way for abusive cops to cover up their deeds and justify their use of force.
-What's worse is that a group of police officers may band together and create a phony story and write phony reports.
-If you don't believe me, check out this Sun-Sentinel article.

 Now don't get me wrong.
 I am not anti-cop.
 Police officers have very tough jobs and I have great respect for the brave men and women who honor their badges and are humbled by the immense power they carry.
 On the other hand, I have no respect for macho jerks who use their uniforms as a way to legally bully people around.
 Like any profession, there are good police officers and bad police officers.